Last Updated on 09/05/2025 by Carl-Peter Lehmann

 Top Global Equity Fund Performers over 10 Years - Rand Denominated

-There are 30 funds in the Global Equity General category with a 10-year track record, and the peer group average return stands at 12.27% per year.
+There are 31 funds in the ASISA Global Equity General category with a full 10-year track record.
+The peer group average return over this period is 11.07% p.a.

 Consider Reading: Some of the Best Performing Hedge Funds in South Africa and How They Compare